oracle-livelabs/oci/oci-email-delivery/introduction/introduction.md

 This lab assumes you have:
 * Oracle Cloud tenancy
 * A domain you have access to DNS Management
-* OCI Compute Instance for the Postfix Portion
+* Oracle Linux Virtual Machine in OCI Previously Created

 ## Learn More